86th Training Division: Combat chronicle

 The 86th Infantry Division was recognized as a liberating unit by the US Army's Center of Military History and the United States Holocaust Memorial Museum in 1996.
 As the 86th advanced into the Ruhr region, the troops discovered the Attendorn civilian slave labor camp on April 11, 1945.

 On 4 May, the division captured the crown jewels of Hungary in Mattsee, Austria.
 At the end of the war, the division was securing the left flank of the XV Corps.
 After processing German prisoners of war, it was redeployed to the United States, the 14,289 officers and men arriving in New York aboard four Navy transports 17 June 1945.
 The division trained briefly at Camp Gruber, Oklahoma, 21 June – 11 August 1945; and then left San Francisco, 24 August 1945, for the Philippines.
 The 86th Division was aboard ship in Leyte harbor when the Japanese surrendered.
 After landing on Luzon the unit was dispersed throughout the Island, some to Marikina, some to other locations.
 A few were assigned to Corregidor Island to guard Japanese prisoners of war.
 While Japan formally had surrendered on 2 September 1945, division soldiers still sometimes had to face Japanese soldiers who had refused to surrender as well as Huks (Hukbalahap guerrillas).
 According to one account, as late as October 1946 the "straggler menace was still there" as 77 Japanese prisoners were captured.
 A division officer (Lt.
 Col. A.L.
 Hugins) also "was fired on while in convoy near Angeles" in the same month.

+The division was deactivated on 30 December 1946 in the Philippines.